-- Your print ads in magazine might have a prepared message that, when people access your website it should match the print ad with the same message.
+- Your print ads in the magazine might have a prepared message that when people access your website it should match the print ad with the same message.
 Maybe even more specific and include the same photo, text, etc.

 - When you are in a tradeshow, and you pass out your business card or flyers or brochures, what is the next step?
 Well, typically, they go to your website to learn more or to take the next step.

 Your website is a source of great information and data that can help guide your marketing strategy.
 You have the ability to track;

 - How many visits your site had each day

 - How long they were on your website

 - Where your audience is located.
 The United States?
 Canada?